mkelley/calviacat/README.md

 # calviacat
-Calibrate star photometry by comparison to a catalog
+Calibrate star photometry by comparison to a catalog.
+PanSTARRS 1 catalog currently supported.